shyamgupta196/TelegramToolkit/README.md

                         Name of the CSV file containing the information to which channels a message was forwarded to.
 It only works with either '-cmc' or '--create-message-chain' option.
                         Default: my_message_chain
   -ef, --entity-frequency
-                        Compute the frequency of the entities from the raw Telegram data.
+                        Compute the frequency of the entities on the whole data.
   -efth ENTITY_FREQUENCY_THRESHOLD, --entity-frequency-threshold ENTITY_FREQUENCY_THRESHOLD
                         Threshold to cut the entity frequency.
 Only entities appearing a number of times equal to or greater than the threshold are saved.
-It only works with either '-ef' or
+It only works with either '-ef' or '
-                        '--entity-frequency' option.
+                        --entity-frequency' option.
 Default: 1 -eft, --entity-frequency-type
                         The Telegram Toolkit will consider the entity type while computing the entity frequency.
 It only works with either '-ef' or '--entity-frequency' option.
   -efs ENTITY_FREQUENCY_DEST, --entity-frequency-save ENTITY_FREQUENCY_DEST
-                        The output file contaiing the entity frequency.
+                        The output file containing the entity frequency.
 It only works with either '-ef' or '--entity-frequency' option.
-Default: entity_frequency.json
+Default: entity_frequency
-  -edc, --entity-distribution-channel
+  -efc, --entity-frequency-channel
-                        Compute the distribution of the entities over channels.
+                        Compute the frequency of the entities over channels.
-  -edth ENTITY_DISTRIBUTION_THRESHOLD, --entity-distribution-threshold ENTITY_DISTRIBUTION_THRESHOLD
+  -efcth ENTITY_FREQUENCY_CHANNEL_THRESHOLD, --entity-frequency-channel-threshold ENTITY_FREQUENCY_CHANNEL_THRESHOLD
-                        Threshold to cut the entity distribution over channels.
+                        Threshold to cut the entity frequency over channels.
 Only entities appearing a number of times equal to or greater than the threshold are saved.
-It only works with either '-edc' or '--entity-distribution-channel' option.
-Default: 1 -edt, --entity-distribution-type
+It only works with either '-efc' or '--entity-frequency-channel' option.
+Default: 1 -efct, --entity-frequency-channel-type
-                        The Telegram Toolkit will consider the entity type while computing the entity distribution over channels.
-It only works with either '-edc' or '--entity-distribution- channel' option.
+                        The Telegram Toolkit will consider the entity type while computing the entity frequency over channels.
+It only works with either '-efc' or '--entity-frequency-channel' option.
-  -eds ENTITY_DISTRIBUTION_DEST, --entity-distribution-save ENTITY_DISTRIBUTION_DEST
+  -efcs ENTITY_FREQUENCY_CHANNEL_DEST, --entity-frequency-channel-save ENTITY_FREQUENCY_CHANNEL_DEST
-                        The output file contaiing the entity distribution over channels.
-It only works with either '-edc' or '--entity-distribution-channel' option.
-Default: entity_distribution_over_channels.json
+                        The output file containing the entity frequency over channels.
+It only works with either '-efc' or '--entity-frequency-channel' option.
+Default: entity_frequency_over_channels

 ```